LeonardoViotti/lightning-seminar-cooking/README.md

 # Lightning seminar cooking sessions

+This is a repo to share materials for DIME's lightning seminars cooking editions.
+Previous and future sessions are listed below.

 - June 24, 2020: Indian cuisine - Dahl and paneer makhani
 - September 9, 2020: Brazilian cuisine - Moqueca and farofa